Rappsilber-Laboratory/xiRT/README.md

 ---
 ## overview

-xiRT is a deep learning tool to predict the retention time(s) of linear and crosslinked peptides from multiple fractionation dimensions including RP (typically coupled to the mass spectrometer). xiRT was developed with a combination of SCX / hSAX / RP chromatography.
-However, xiRT supports all available chromatography methods.
+xiRT is a deep learning tool to predict the separation behavior (i.e. retention times) of linear and crosslinked peptides from single to multiple fractionation dimensions including RP (typically directly coupled to the mass spectrometer). xiRT was developed to predict retention times from a multi-dimensional separation from the combination of SCX / hSAX / RP chromatography.
+However, xiRT supports all available chromatographic and other peptide separation methods

 xiRT requires the columns shown in the table below.
 Importantly, the xiRT framework requires that CSM are sorted such that in the Peptide1 - Peptide2, Peptide1 is the longer or lexicographically